momokokong/bc-module1/README.md

 N/A

 ## Usage:
-open https://momokokong.github.io/horiseon-refactor-module1 directlyu from a browser
+open https://momokokong.github.io/horiseon-refactor-module1 directly from a browser

 ## Contributing:
 Let me know if there any tips to improve the page for accessibility and sematic purposes